The Nike Mid-Calf Sock Is The Unexpected Trend Taking Over Street Style

-Flash-fashion events are like lightning, only lasting a hot second before disappearing into the seasonal ether — but even such fleeting fads can leave a lasting mark.
-Welcome to Micro Trends, where we explore the latest and greatest of these blink-and-you’ll-miss-them style moments.

 Somewhere in an alternate universe, Steve Urkel is quaking in his oxfords.
-The calf-length ribbed crew sock, which had long been associated with the likes of, say, beloved TV nerds or certain sock-reliant athletes, has been fully embraced by the fashion crowd this summer.
-And, obviously, wearing visible crew socks isn't a groundbreaking moment, but what seems to be the name of the game this particular summer is this: The higher the crew sock, the better.
-These sweltering temperatures are no sweat for the folks who are trading in their ankle-length or no-show socks for ribbed pairs that come up mid-calf or higher.
+The calf-length ribbed crew sock, which had long been associated with the likes of, say, beloved TV nerds or certain sock-reliant athletes, has been fully embraced by the fashion crowd this year.
+And, obviously, wearing visible crew socks isn't a groundbreaking moment, but what seems to be the name of the game this particular year is this: The higher the crew sock, the better.
+Folks are trading in their ankle-length or no-show socks for ribbed pairs that come up mid-calf or higher.

 Advertisement

-While there are a plethora of ribbed crew socks you can buy (I also wrote about these surprisingly Amazon-viral, top-selling slouch socks last year), the mid-calf sock that people — both athletes and fashion people alike — seem to keep recommending is the best-selling Nike Everyday Cushioned and Nike Everyday Plus Cushioned socks, which are sweat-wicking, supportive, and comfortable for feet during intense workouts.
+While there are a plethora of ribbed crew socks you can buy, the mid-calf sock that people — both athletes and fashion people alike — seem to keep recommending is the best-selling Nike Everyday Cushioned and Nike Everyday Plus Cushioned socks, which are sweat-wicking, supportive, and comfortable for feet during intense workouts.
 (The "Plus" refers to the cushion level, not foot size, which has extra cushioning under the heel and forefoot.)
 There's plushness at the heel, built-in arch support, and a snug band that doesn't droop even during cardio drills.
 For those who are strictly style-oriented, the big bonus seems to be that these Nike socks aren't overwhelmingly thick, meaning they're relatively effortless to wear with all types of shoes.

 Advertisement